Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 \subsubsection{Case Study 4: Pooling Regimes in Cognitive Modeling}

 For this case study, we have two different priors: a flat and a hierarchical one.
-For each we train a diffusion model with EDM noise schedule with the standard backbone as in the first case studies.
+For each we train a diffusion model with EDM noise schedule with the standard backbone as in the first case studies for 500 epochs.
 For training, we simulate 256 batches of size 128, with $R=1$ subject per training instance and $N=30$ trials per subject.
 Hence, as a summary network, we employ a \texttt{SetTransformer} \citep{lee2019set} with a summary dimension of 16 and dropout of 0.1 to account for the exchangeability of the trials.
 For inference, we simulate 100 test sets of 100 subjects, each with 30 trials.
 To solve the reverse SDE, we employ the two-step adaptive method by \citep{Jolicoeur-MartineauLi2021} with a maximum of 1,000 steps.
+We use $d(t)= d_0 (\tfrac{d_1}{d_0})^{t}$ with $d_0=0.1$ (partial pooling) and $d_0=0.01$ (complete pooling) and $d_1=1$ to improve calibration of the compositional score.

 \paragraph{Simulator} We simulate binary choices and reaction times from an evidence accumulation process with absorbing boundaries at 0 and $\alpha$.
 A single trial is defined by the drift rate $\nu$, the boundary separation $\alpha$, the non-decision time $t_0$, and the relative starting point $\beta \in [0,1]$.